benjaminbolbrinker/pyiets/docs/source/intro.rst

    pyiets-plot iets.dat iets.png

 to visualize the results.
-Cleaning up the directory works with
+Clean up the temporary folders with

 .. code-block:: bash